i3t-tool/i3t/Docs/manual.md

 ### Tracking

-The **Tracking** feature allows you to visualize the effects of transformations applied in sequences:
+The **Tracking** feature allows you to observe how transformations are applied step-by-step in a sequence by interpolating matrices over time.
+This is particularly useful for understanding and debugging transformations.
-- Add a tracking copy of the model connected to a sequence.
-- Use the arrows to step through transformations and observe how they are applied.

 ![Tracking show off](../Docs/assets/tracking.png?raw=true)

 <details>